 Fascinating Facts, Myths, and History on a Walking Tour

 The unromantic name Butcher’s Bridge is popular for the romantic gesture of love locks.
-This bridge is a modern construction that connects the market place to the other side of the river.
+This bridge is a modern construction that connects the market place (with buildings designed by Plečnik) to the other side of the river.

 Up, Down, and In and Out of the Ljubljana Castle

 The Ljubljana Free Tour was finished by 1:30, leaving plenty of time to visit the Ljubljana Castle.
 The big draw of the castle is the outstanding view over Ljubljana, but the castle itself has some interesting features that can keep you busy for hours.

 You can just get a ticket and wander around but there are other tour options – an audioguide for a do-it-yourself tour or for the same price, a regular guided tour or a tour called Time Machine which is a guided tour featuring a variety of costumed staff members playing the part of historical figures.
 Time Machine it is!
 An entertaining 90 minutes at various stops around and in the castle as the characters describe their periods in the history of the castle.